-However, if the value of the currency declines after the conversion, the seller will have made a foreign exchange loss.
-If it is impossible to calculate the current exchange rate at the time when the transaction is recognized, the next available exchange rate can be used to calculate the conversion.
+However, if the value of the home currency declines after the conversion, the seller will have incurred a foreign exchange loss.
+If it is impossible to calculate the current exchange rate at the exact time when the transaction is recognized, the next available exchange rate can be used to calculate the conversion.

 How Currency Exchange Affects Businesses

-Businesses that conduct business abroad are usually affected by changes in the foreign currency exchange rate.
-Such businesses comprise those that receive foreign currency payments from customers living abroad or those that send payments to suppliers in a foreign currency.
+Companies that conduct business abroad are continually affected by changes in the foreign currency exchange rate.
+This applies to businesses that receive foreign currency payments from customers outside the company’s home country or those that send payments to suppliers in a foreign currency.

-For example, a resident of the United States will have U.S. dollar as the home currency and may receive payments in euro and GBP.
+For example, a resident of the United States will have the US dollar as their home currency and may receive payments in euro or GBP.

-Since exchange rates are dynamic, there is a possibility that the exchange rate will be different from the time when the payment is made to when it is actually converted to the local currency.
+Since exchange rates are dynamic, it is possible that the exchange rate will be different from the time when the transaction occurs to when it is actually paid and converted to the local currency.

-For example, if a US seller sends an invoice worth €1,000 and the customer pays the invoice after 30 days, there is a high chance that the exchange rate for the euros to US dollars will be different within the 30-day period.
-The seller may end up receiving less or more against the same invoice depending on what the exchange rate will be at the date of recognition of the transaction.
+For example, if a US seller sends an invoice worth €1,000 and the customer pays the invoice after 30 days, there is a high probability that the exchange rate for euros to US dollars will have changed at least slightly.
+The seller may end up receiving less or more against the same invoice, depending on the exchange rate at the date of recognition of the transaction.